 Underpinning these projects is the belief that each person is actively involved in constructing their own lives.
 Individuals face many challenges, to balance their work and study, family responsibilities and other interests.
 Current and future research will explore the connections between each of these areas and how the characteristics of the person drive their experiences and behaviours.

-Dr Prue Millear joined USC as a lecturer in Psychology in early 2011 after tutoring and lecturing at QUT.
-This is an exciting time to be at USC, as students numbers are increasing and the University is expanding its research alongside its excellent teaching record.
+Dr Prue Millear joined UniSC as a lecturer in Psychology in early 2011 after tutoring and lecturing at QUT.
+This is an exciting time to be at UniSC, as students numbers are increasing and the University is expanding its research alongside its excellent teaching record.

 - Member of the Australian Psychological Society